 You can see turtles on many of these beaches.
 Visit the Jurabi Turtle Centre to find out where they are, learn about how to view them safely and find out when they are nesting.

 7) Take a Day Trip To Yardie Creek

 It’s a long hour drive, but keep an eye out for dingoes and emus!
 Yardie Creek is known for being where the creek meets the sea.
 A popular fishing spot because you have a chance of catching Spangled Emperor.

-There is a fantastic boat tour here which cruises you down Yardie Creek, the experienced guide gives you the history of the place and points out all the hard-to-spot rock wallabies living in the gorge!
+There is a fantastic boat tour here that cruises you down Yardie Creek.
+The experienced guide gives you the history of the place and points out all the hard-to-spot rock wallabies living in the gorge!

 We loved this tour, but it does come at a cost of $45 for adults and $25 for kids.
-The free version of this tour would be to take a walk through the gorge and try to spot the rock wallaby’s for yourself!
+The free version of this tour would be to take a walk through the gorge and try to spot the rock wallabies for yourself!

 8) Go to the SS Mildura Wreck

 A short drive from Exmouth town and a short walk from the carpark.
-Read the plaques which tell you about why the SS Mildura Wreck sunk.
-A cattle ship dating back to 1907, which sunk 80m from shore during a cyclone.
+Read the plaques that tell you about why the SS Mildura Wreck sank.
+A cattle ship dating back to 1907, sunk 80m from shore during a cyclone.
 The crew and some of the cows safely made it back to shore, but sadly, some of the cows didn’t make it.
 And so the mythical story goes, the cows mated with the dolphins and the “sea cow” dugong was born from this wreck.

 9) Check out the Town’s History